TCU has allocated additional institutionally funded financial aid to assist with summer school costs.

 - Additional loan applications should be completed for fall and spring costs once the student has received an award notification email for those semesters.

 - Loan applications that are processed by the same lender and within 90 days of one another will most often result in only one inquiry to the students and/or cosigner’s credit.
 Check with your lender to confirm their credit application policies.

-- Some undergraduate students who plan to graduate in August 2019 or December 2019 may receive student Federal Direct Loans and PLUS Loans (parent) in summer if enrolled in 6 or more hours.
+- Some undergraduate students who plan to graduate in August 2021 or December 2021 may receive student Federal Direct Loans and PLUS Loans (parent) in summer if enrolled in 6 or more hours.
 A student may also request that they receive student Federal Direct Loans disbursed in 3 equal disbursements for summer/fall/spring if in 6 or more hours each semester.

-College Access Loan for Summer 2019
+College Access Loan

-Undergraduate students who are eligible for CAL in fall 2019 and spring 2020 will have the option included in their financial aid award package.
+Undergraduate students who are eligible for CAL in fall 2021 and spring 2022 will have the option included in their financial aid award package.

 Please be sure to periodically check “Requested Information” on the financial aid website for any outstanding information needed to process your application.
 Awards will not disburse until all outstanding documents are submitted.